 Vendor Header Details

-Clicking on the black Vendor header opens a pop-up window where you can Go To Vendor.
-This is a shortcut to take you directly to the Vendor information in the Vendors module.
+Clicking on the black Vendor header opens a shortcut button to Go To Vendor details in the Vendors module.

 Item Header Details

 Click on the tan Part header to open details about the individual part.
 These details come directly from the Item master in the Items module, and changing any information here also updates the master record.

 - manufacturer is the name of the manufacturer who makes the part

 - category is the category filter assigned to the product

 - type is a secondary filter assigned to the part.

 - item is the name of the item as it will appear on sales documents

 - Part Number is the manufacturer’s part number that will appear on purchasing documents.